MatthiasValvekens/pyHanko/docs/cli-guide/signing.rst

 Using the ``--trust``, ``--trust-replace`` and ``--other-certs`` parameters, it is possible to fine tune the validation context that will be used to embed the validation data.
+You can also predefine validation contexts in the configuration file, and select them using the ``--validation-context`` parameter.
+See :doc:`config` for further information.

 .. _lta-sigs: